Freakers/PPRO8API/README.md

 <p>The API is structured to allow trading proffessional and programmers a interface to code custom trading applications that integrate into the Ralota trading platform.
 The API can be divided into two set of trade process flows:</p>
 <li>Trade Data Services</li>
 <li>Order and Trade Management</li>
-<p>The data services component of the API allows users to subscribe to various forms of trade data and collect and disseminate that data into various forms of trade data services:
+<p>The data services component of the API allows users to subscribe and direct output of trade data to a data repository for historical data processing or it can be collected in realtime using the trading platforms UDP broacasting mechanism.
+The following are some data services that can be created using the API:
 <li>Realtime L1 Data Feed</li>
 <li>Realtime L2 Data Feed</li>
 <li>Realtime Time Of Sale (TOS) Feed</li>